groverlab/groverlab.github.io/_hnbfpr/2020-02-24-sla-printer-threats..markdown

 ![](/assets/amazon_sla.png)

-Check out their prices---the liquid-based 3D printer is actually cheaper than the filament-based printer.
+Check out their prices:  the liquid-based 3D printer is actually *cheaper* than the filament-based printer.
+This is unprecedented---and it also signals the need to

 This has significant repercussions for human and environmental health.
 Why?